int19h/jbomohi/dict/sezlacydu'e/comments.md

 Agreed. "x1 is overconfident?" is how I would intuitively read {sezlacydu'e} if I didn't see it defined in a dictionary.

+## 2015-12-18T11:05:51Z — Ilmen (comment 2659, on definition 68173, in reply to 2658)

+Re: ka or no ka

+Ilmen wrote:
+> Agreed. "x1 is overconfident?" is how I would intuitively read
+> {sezlacydu'e} if I didn't see it defined in a dictionary.

+(This "?" was to be a triple dot ellipsis, but it seems Jbovlaste is still allergic to non-ANSI characters.)